mwdavisii/mwdavisii/readme.md

 I also enjoy advising small companies and non-profits on technology and occasionally helping out internet strangers solve issues.

 I built apps a long time ago, but now, when I do get to code, it's mostly back-ends and platforms.
-I seem to write more `.yaml` and confluence these days than anything else.
+I seem to write more `.yaml` and confluence docs than anything else these days.

 ### Languages, Tools & Platforms 🔧